Carrier Comparison

 UPS is more competitive for heavy packages over 15 lbs; USPS flat rate boxes are the wildcard for dense items

 The price gap between USPS and UPS narrows significantly for heavy packages.
 UPS Ground becomes competitive around 10-15 lbs and can actually be cheaper for 20+ lb packages going long distances.
 However, USPS Priority Mail Flat Rate Boxes offer exceptional value for heavy items that fit inside them.
+The real money is not in picking one carrier forever, it is in pricing every heavy shipment on its own profile, because the cheapest option swings by several dollars based on weight, size, and zone.

 Side-by-Side Comparison